lawrywill/kmeanseval/README.md

 For an example of this workflow in practice, see [example_usage.ipynb](https://github.com/lawrywill/kmeanseval/blob/master/example_usage.ipynb)

 ## Installation
-1. Clone the kmeanseval repo from github.
+1. Clone the kmeanseval repo from github
-2. Navigate to the top level of the directory and install using the command:
+2. Navigate to the top level of the kmeanseval directory and install using the command:
 ```bash
 pip install .
 ```